Jean Segura Player Props: Marlins vs. Diamondbacks

 Jean Segura At The Plate

-- In 38.5% of his games this year (five of 13), Segura has picked up at least one hit, and in three of those games (23.1%) he recorded more than one.
+- In 42.9% of his 14 games this season, Segura has picked up at least one hit.
+He's also had three multi-hit games.

-- In 13 games played this season, he has not hit a long ball.
+- He has not gone deep in his 14 games this year.

-- He has scored a run in three of 13 games so far this year.
+- He has scored a run in four of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.